Need help choosing the right credit card machine for your small business?

 Buy or Lease

 Despite what a sales rep might tell you, there’s no good reason to lease a credit card machine.
 It will cost you significantly more in the long run, and these days, machines are not cost-prohibitive.
 A basic chip-capable credit card machine starts around $300.

-Leases typically involved non-cancellable 4-year contracts that are separate from your merchant account contract.
+Leases typically involved non-cancellable 3 or 4-year contracts that are separate from your merchant account contract.
 Even if you close your business, you will still have a contract for your machine.
 Additionally, some leasing companies aggressively pursue small businesses in court if those businesses attempt to get out of a lease contract.

 Save yourself the headache and purchase outright.

 Some businesses are attracted to offers of free credit card machines.
 While everyone likes getting things for free, with credit card machines, it’s not truly free.
 Instead, the cost is built in somewhere else; most often in the form of higher processing fees.

 Remember, the machine is a one-time cost.
 Your processing fees are ongoing.
 It doesn’t make sense to get a one-time lower fee (the machine) if it means you’ll be paying more for every credit card you accept.